JaidenFlint/Project2_Group2/README.md

 ## _Model Training_

+The first run through of the dataset after cleaning and filling the NaN values with mean values is shown below.
 We trained several machine learning models to predict the continuous actual_productivity score:

 1. Support Vector Regressor (SVR)